Darling Tricky

 At the party there were people we hadn’t seen for a while, babies who had all grown since we disappeared to Country Town and….an enormous Number One Cake iced in pink and studded with FOUR PACKS of Smarties made by Aunty N with decorative assistance from nephews, Uncle K and Dadda.

-Finally, after a lengthy drive, we returned to Country Town and a third First Birthday Party.
+third First Birthday Party.
 The loungeroom was decorated with streamers and birthday flags, the back yard held more surprises and an extremely excited little Girl, three year old Miss P, helped with the proceedings.
 There’s a SANDPIT she squealed.
 A SANDPIT!
 Shhh said her parents, it’s a secret.
 She nodded and pressed her lips firmly together for a second.
 And there’s a SWING!!!
 There was also another beautiful birthday cake for you to blow the candle out (or to be assisted…It’s a CANDLE!!!) and because it was very late in the evening, a piece set aside for the next day for you to sample.

 A year ago I saw you for the first time and it shocked me, your bright peering eyes searching my face across my still swollen belly.